junxit/us-congress-bills-110/bill.md

 ## § 4.
 Design of coins

 - **(a)** *Design requirements*
-  - **(1)** *In general* The design of the coins minted under this Act shall be emblematic of the 50 years of exemplary and unparalleled achievements of the National Aeronautics and Space Administration and the Jet Propulsion Laboratory.
+  - **(1)** *In general* The design of the coins minted under this Act shall be emblematic of the 50 years of exemplary and unparalleled achievements of the National Aeronautics and Space Administration.
   - **(2)** *Designation and inscriptions* On each coin minted under this Act there shall be—
     - **(A)** a designation of the value of the coin;
     - **(B)** an inscription of the year “2008”; and